 There are a few types of cables that you'll have to deal with in your studio.
-You should know what each of them does; here is a breakdown.
+So you know what they do, here is a breakdown.

 The most common cable is the quarter-inch cable.
 It's the familiar “guitar cable” that we all know and love.
-These cables are used for connecting guitars and keyboards to amplifiers, amplifiers to mixers, and mixers to speakers, just to name a few.
+These cables are used for plugging guitars and keyboards to amplifiers, amplifiers to mixers, and mixers to speakers, just to name a few.
 However, all quarter-inch cables are not created equal.
 There are specific types for specific uses.
 The most common is the instrument cable.
-The instrument cable is used for connecting instruments (guitars, keyboards, samplers) to amplifiers and other sources.
+The instrument cable is used for plugging instruments (guitars, keyboards, samplers) into amplifiers and other sources.
 The cable carries the mono (one-sided) signal to and from any source you choose.

 The other type of quarter-inch cable is the speaker cable.
 Speaker cables are very different from instrument cables.
-A guitar or a keyboard puts out a very small amount of power.
-Because of the potential for noise, which no one likes to hear in recordings, instrument cables contain a shield inside the cable to help keep the noise down.
-But amplifiers push more power to speakers through their cables than instruments do.
-Because of this, speaker cables don't need a shield, due to something called signal-to-noise ratio.
+A guitar or a keyboard puts out a very small amount of power, so you might get some noise, which no one likes to hear in recordings.
+Instrument cables contain a shield inside the cable to help keep the noise down.
+But speaker cables push more power through their cables than instruments do.
+Because of this, they don't need a shield, due to something called signal-to-noise ratio.

 Speaker cables shouldn't be used for instruments and vice versa.
 The packages clearly state what the cables are used for.
 When in doubt, ask for help.

-Figure 8-1 shows all the connector types: quarter-inch TR (Tip-Ring), quarter-inch TRS, XLR, MIDI, and RCA.
+FIGURE 8-1 shows all the connector types: quarter-inch TR, quarter-inch TRS, XLR, MIDI, and RCA.

 Tip Ring Sleeve Cables